-Louise Arner Boyd was born on September 16, 1887 in San Rafael, California to a wealthy family.
+Louise Arner Boyd was born on September 16, 1887, in San Rafael, California, to a wealthy family.
 Her father had made his fortune in the Gold Rush, and Boyd was afforded every advantage a young woman at the turn of the 20th century could imagine.
 She attended a private school in San Francisco and was well trained in the social graces.
 Her family was raising her to be a socialite, but Boyd was interested in other pursuits.
 As a girl, she followed her brothers everywhere and tried to do everything that they did — horseback riding, hunting, hiking.
-She was also fascinated with geography, the Arctic in particular, and those explorers who were mapping those regions of the globe for the first time.
-At age 19, when Norwegian explorer Roald Amundsen, landed in San Francisco after completing the first sea voyage through the Northwest Passage, it is thought that Boyd watched him arrive.
+She was also fascinated with geography, the Arctic in particular, and the explorers who were mapping those regions of the globe for the first time.
+At age 19, when Norwegian explorer Roald Amundsen landed in San Francisco after completing the first sea voyage through the Northwest Passage, Boyd may have watched him arrive.

 Originally her desire to go to the Arctic was for adventure.
-Boyd became a big game hunter and killed several polar bears, which was highly respected at the time.
+Boyd was thrilled by the icy remoteness and killed many polar bears as part of a big game hunting expedition, which was highly respected at the time.
 But a dramatic event changed her perspective.
 In 1928, when about to embark on a second pleasure trip to the Arctic, her childhood hero, Amundsen, and his team disappeared at sea.
 Boyd participated in the 10-week rescue mission.
-Although no conclusive trace of Amundsen and his team were ever found, Boyd was awarded the Chevalier Cross of the Order of Saint Olav and the Chevalier of the French Legion of Honor for her efforts.
+Although Amundsen and his team were not found, Boyd was awarded the Chevalier Cross of the Order of Saint Olav and the Chevalier of the French Legion of Honor for her efforts.
 From then on, Boyd was committed not just to polar exploration but to polar science.

-In 1938, Boyd was awarded the Cullum Medal from the American Geographical Society, and became one of the first women to autograph their Explorers Globe, signed by the major explorers and aviators of the 20th century.
+In 1938, Boyd was awarded the Cullum Medal from the American Geographical Society, and became one of the first women to autograph their Fliers and Explorers Globe, signed by the major explorers and aviators of the 20th century.
 Boyd returned to the Arctic one last time in 1955, when she chartered an airplane and became the first woman to fly over the North Pole.
-Boyd died on September 14, 1972, two days before her 85th birthday, requesting that her ashes be scattered in the Arctic Ocean, where she felt most at home.
+Boyd died on September 14, 1972, two days before her 85th birthday, requesting that her ashes be scattered in the Arctic Ocean.

 Featured in the Film